laidbackcoder/Jellyfin-DvrEpisodeRenamer/README.md

 Jellyfin can be configured to call the application once a recording has finished:

 _Dashboard > Live TV > Digital Recorder > Recording Post Processing_

+### Docker-Post-Recording

+I am a big fan of the docker-post-recording project and us it to automatically remove commercials and transcode my recordings to a .mp4 file.
+It is possible to configure the tool to execute the Jellyfin-DvrEpisodeRenamer script automatically once the transcoding has been finished:

+Copy the Jellyfin-DvrEpisodeRenamer.py file to the hooks directory in the docker container's config folder:

+    /config/hooks

+Whilst in the hooks folder, create a file called 'post_conversion.sh', and populate with the following:

+    #!/bin/sh
+    #
+    # Rename the file and handle the Meta Data post conversion
+    #
+    # The first parameter is the conversion status.
+A value of 0 indicates that
+    # the video has been converted successfully.
+Else, conversion failed.
+    #
+    # The second parameter is the full path to the converted video (the output).
+    #

+    CONVERSION_STATUS=$1
+    CONVERTED_FILE="$2"

+    if [ "$CONVERSION_STATUS" -eq 0 ]; then
+        python3 /config/hooks/Jellyfin-DvrEpisodeRenamer.py "$CONVERTED_FILE" -e .mp4 -d
+    fi

+This script will be executed once transcoding has been completed.